PDF Sign Pad

 What file types can I use as a signature?

-You can draw with your mouse or finger, type your name in a signature font, or upload a PNG, JPG, or WebP image.
+You can draw with your mouse or finger, type your name in a signature font, or upload a PNG, JPG, WebP, or SVG image.
 A transparent PNG usually looks best.

 Is there a file size limit?